 I am currently training to become an IBCLC certified lactation consultant.
 I find it all so fascinating that I want to take my breastfeeding education as far as I can.
 I would love to be able to specialise in multiple birth support, but would also like to share my experience with health professionals and other post-natal supporters.
 We’ll see, it’s exciting.
 As a young musician and teacher in my 20s I never in a million years thought I would find something else I was so passionate about.
 I am very lucky.

-Kathryn is a worthy winner and we’ll be proud to award her Pam’s Prize at this year’s ABM conference on Saturday 17th June in London.
+Kathryn is a worthy winner and we were very proud to award her Pam’s Prize at this year’s ABM conference on Saturday 17th June in London.

 Kathryn is our sixth Pam’s Prize winner.
 If you wish to find out about our last year’s Pam Prize winner click here.